netglade/auto_mappr/packages/auto_mappr/README.md

 ### Nullability handling

 For each `MapType<SOURCE, TARGET>()` mapping the generator generates at most two mapping methods.
-One with nullable return type `TARGET?`, second with non-nullable return type `TARGET`.
+First method is a method with non-nullable return type `TARGET`.
+Second method is a method with nullable return type `TARGET?` that is being generated only when other methods use it.
-If the mapping has `MapType.whenSourceIsNull` set, the nullable method is not generated.
+If the object mapping has `whenSourceIsNull` parameter set, the nullable method is not generated.

 ### Works with `equatable`